okirch/fdepoc/README.md

 Since the old LUKS key is replaced, all those authorized policies against the old key are invalidated consequentially.

-# LUKS key management on devices other than the root partition
+# LUKS key management on multiple devices

-By default, ``fdectl`` only manage the keyslots of the root partition.
+By default, ``fdectl`` only detects and manages the keyslots of the root partition.
-To extend the key management, the extra devices(partitions) can be specified in __/etc/sysconfig/fde-tools__ like this:
+To extend the key management, the desired LUKS devices(partitions) can be specified in __/etc/sysconfig/fde-tools__ like this:

-    FDE_EXTRA_DEVS="/dev/sda3 /dev/sda4"
+    FDE_DEVS="/dev/sda2 /dev/sda3 /dev/sda4"

 It requires those devices(partitions) sharing the same recovery password as the root partition.
 Once the variable is set properly, ``fdectl`` will iterate the list and apply the corresponding commands.

+NOTE: The deprecated FDE_EXTRA_DEVS variable will be merged into FDE_DEVS at runtime.